doekman/til/python/get-started.md

 If you've never installed the previous Python version, but want to:

-    brew3 list                                               #You probably need to install them again git clone git@github.com:Homebrew/homebrew-core.git      #Clone locally, because GitHub thinks the repo is cd homebrew-core/Formula/                                #  to complex to search git log python3.rb                                       #Find the hash of the version you want git rev-parse 1e62c645b2                                 #Get the full hash (hash of Python 3.5.2_3) git checkout 1e62c645b2fc2d82042d9f7c364c6a246f2e11ed .  #And go back to the version brew uninstall python3                                   #Uninstall python3 (files stay on your computer) brew install ./python3.rb                                #and install the old version brew pin python3
+    brew list                                                #You probably need to install them again git clone git@github.com:Homebrew/homebrew-core.git      #Clone locally, because GitHub thinks the repo is cd homebrew-core/Formula/                                #  to complex to search git log python3.rb                                       #Find the hash of the version you want git rev-parse 1e62c645b2                                 #Get the full hash (hash of Python 3.5.2_3) git checkout 1e62c645b2fc2d82042d9f7c364c6a246f2e11ed .  #And go back to the version brew uninstall --ignore-dependencies python3             #Uninstall python3 (files stay on your computer) brew install ./python3.rb                                #and install the old version brew pin python3
     pip3 install --upgrade pip setuptools wheel